edustaff/django-unused/README.md

-# django-unused-templates
+# django-unused
-Lists all unused templates in Django
+Lists all unused templates, views, or media in a Django project.